AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 But unto you I shall allow

-> The easiest room in hell!\"
+> The easiest room in hell!"

 Augustine thought that the cleansing fire might burn away venial sins between death and the resurrection.
-He says: \"I do not refute it, because, perhaps, it is true;\"[^394] and that the sins of the good may be eradicated by a similar process.
+He says: "I do not refute it, because, perhaps, it is true;"[^394] and that the sins of the good may be eradicated by a similar process.

 He was certainly an example that might advantageously have been copied by opponents of Universalism in very recent years.
-Though he said the church \"detested\" it, he kindly added: \"They who believe this, and yet are Catholics, seem to me to be deceived by a certain human tenderness,\" and he urged Jerome to continue to translate Origen for the benefit of the African church!\"
+Though he said the church "detested" it, he kindly added: "They who believe this, and yet are Catholics, seem to me to be deceived by a certain human tenderness," and he urged Jerome to continue to translate Origen for the benefit of the African church!

-Under such malign influences, however, the broad and generous theology of the East soon passed away; the language in which it was expressed --- the language of Clement, Origen, Basil, the Gregories, became unknown among the Christians of the West; the cruel doctrines of Augustine harmonized with the cruelty of the barbarians and of Roman Paganism amalgamated, and thus Africa smothered the milder spirit of Christendom, and Augustine riveted the fetters that were to manacle the church for more than ten long centuries. \"The triumph of Latin theology was the death of rational exegesis.\"
+Under such malign influences, however, the broad and generous theology of the East soon passed away; the language in which it was expressed --- the language of Clement, Origen, Basil, the Gregories, became unknown among the Christians of the West; the cruel doctrines of Augustine harmonized with the cruelty of the barbarians and of Roman Paganism amalgamated, and thus Africa[^395] smothered the milder spirit of Christendom, and Augustine riveted the fetters that were to manacle the church for more than ten long centuries.
+"The triumph of Latin theology was the death of rational exegesis."

 But before this evil influence prevailed, some of the great Latin fathers rivaled the immortal leaders in the Oriental church.
-Among these was Ambrose, of whom Jerome says, \"nearly all his books are full of Origenism,\" which Huet repeats, while the \"Dictionary of Christian Biography\" tells us that he teaches that \"even to the wicked death is a gain.\" Thus the genial thought of Origen was still potent, even in the West, though a harder theology was overcoming it.
+Among these was Ambrose, of whom Jerome says, "nearly all his books are full of Origenism," which Huet repeats, while the *Dictionary of Christian Biography* tells us that he teaches that "even to the wicked death is a gain."
+Thus the genial thought of Origen was still potent, even in the West, though a harder theology was overcoming it.

 Says Hagenbach: "In proportion to the development of ecclesiastical orthodoxy into fixed and systematic shape was the loss of individual